-Sirona care & health is the prime provider for Community Children's Health Partnership (CCHP) and works in partnership with other providers to deliver health care to children, young people and their families across Bristol and South Gloucestershire.
+Sirona care & health is the prime provider for Community Children's Health Partnership (CCHP) and works in partnership with other providers to deliver health care to children, young people and their families across Bristol, North Somerset and South Gloucestershire.

 Sirona is a social enterprise which means we are driven by wanting to make a positive difference to people, we are a not-for-profit organisation which means any profit we do make is reinvested into services or communities so that together we can transform the ways we work for the benefit of all.
 Our services span across all age ranges from birth through to end-of-life and include people who may require short term support, those with long term conditions or people with a learning difficulty.
 We also provide support through residential and extra care facilities.

 As part of our wider social responsibility, our commitment to those who use our services and to our community is ensuring we publish a statement outlining any steps we have taken to ensure that slavery and human trafficking is not taking place.